 All students, staff and faculty will complete a screening prior to returning to campus.
 A points system will identify those at higher risk for additional monitoring.

-Everyone will be tested upon arrival to campus.
-Day students and non-residential faculty and staff will isolate at home until their negative test is returned.
+Everyone will be tested before or upon arrival to campus.
+Day students and non-residential faculty and staff isolated at home until their negative test is returned.
 Residential students will isolate in a temporary dorm until their negative test is returned and then will be able to move into their assigned dorm.
-Faculty and staff living on campus will isolate in their living quarters until their negative test is returned.
+Faculty and staff living on campus isolated in their living quarters until their negative test is returned.